 You must have the USPS Piloting book in order to complete the course.
 Only one required per household.
 You will also need to have use of navigational dividers and plotter.

 Marine Navigation Course Costs

 Tuition must be paid during class registration via PayPal or by check / cash prior to the start of the class.
 Books and other materials should be purchased during registration, or may be available the day of the class.
 Supply of optional materials cannot be guaranteed if not ordered during registration.
+The Squadron does have loaner tools.
 The Plotting & Labeling Standards book and the Weekend Navigator book is included with your Piloting book.
 The additional books and the plotting tools are used in all subsequent navigation courses.